-TENSION LEG BENEFITS:
+TENSION LEG

+Tension Leg Platforms (TLPs): These stay in place because they are anchored to the ocean floor with strong ropes or cables that pull down.
+The floating part always stays tight and balanced because the cables are under constant tension, like a tightrope, keeping everything steady.

+BENEFITS:

 - Tendency for lower critical wave-induced motions

 - Low mass

 - Can be assembled onshore

 - Best suited to water depths 70-200 meters deep

 DISADVANTAGES:

-- Harder to keep stable during transport and installation - A special purpose vessel may be required - Some uncertainty about impact of possible high-frequency dynamic effects on the turbine - Higher installed mooring cost
+- Harder to keep stable during transport and installation

+- A special purpose vessel may be required

+- Some uncertainty about impact of possible high-frequency dynamic effects on the turbine

-OFFSHORE WIND TERMINOLOGY
+- Higher installed mooring cost

 BARGE

+Barge Hulls: These have a flat shape that sits on the surface of the water, kind of like a large raft.
+They are stable because they spread out across a big area, but this also means they can move around more when waves hit them.

 BENEFITS:

 - Advantages in weight and anchors

 - Simple manufacturing

 - Ease of installation

 - Can be assembled in port and towed to site

 DISADVANTAGES:

-More sensitivity to waves, mostly used in calm seas
+• More sensitivity to waves, mostly used in calm seas

 SEMI-SUBMERSIBLE

+Also called "Column-Stabilized."
+These have floating sections, usually shaped like columns, that are connected by beams or platforms.
+They float on the water but also have heavy weights (ballast) to help them stay steady, even when the wind or waves are strong.

 BENEFITS:

 - Turbines and bases can be assembled in port and towed to site for installation

 - Stabilized by large waterplane area

 - Best suited to most water depths

 DISADVANTAGES:

 - Cabling requires frequent inspection and maintenance

 - Anchors and cabling can disrupt sea life

 - •Design more affected by waves

 SPAR

+Spar Hulls: These are tall, tube-like structures that float vertically in the water.
+They have heavy weights (ballast) at the bottom, which makes them very stable, like a weeble toy that wobbles but doesn't fall over.
+This design helps them stay upright, even in rough seas.

 BENEFITS:

 - Simple design

 - Lower installed mooring cost

 - Tendency for lower critical wave-induced motions

 - Stabilized by low-down ballast

 - Best suited for very deep waters

 DISADVANTAGES:

-- Offshore operations require heavy-lift vessels and currently can only be done in relatively sheltered, deep water - Needs to be installed in deep water (>100m)
+- Offshore operations require heavy-lift vessels and currently can only be done in relatively sheltered, deep water

-MAINE'S LEADERSHIP IN OFFSHORE WIND UMaine designed the patented VolturnUS floating concrete hull technology, which can support wind turbines in ocean depths over 150 feet.
-A 1/8th scale prototype was deployed at a test site off of Castine, Maine in 2013.
-The prototype was the first grid-connected floating wind turbine in the Americas.
-New England Aqua Ventus I is an approximately 11 MW floating wind demonstration project funded by the U.S. Department of Energy.
-The turbine and hull will be assembled in Searsport, Maine, and towed to a test site at Monhegan Island.
-Project goals are to demonstrate the VolturnUS hull technology with a full-size wind turbine, and work with local contractors and manufacturers to keep jobs in Maine
+- Needs to be installed in deep water (>100m)

+Offshore Wind Potential

+in Maine

+the le

-Offshore Wind Potential in Maine Offshore wind is Maine's largest untapped untapped energy source, with the potential to produce 150 gigawatts of energy per year.
+OFFSHORE WIND POTENTIAL IN MAINE Offshore wind is Maine's largest untapped energy source, with the potential to produce 150 gigawatts of energy per year.
 Maine is an ideal state for deepwater offshore wind development, due to its coast.
-Harnessing just 3 percent of the Gulf of Maine's offshore wind resource would be enough to fully electrify heating and transportation in Maine.
-In 2008, Governor Baldacci established the Maine Ocean Energy Task Force to recommend a strategy for developing renewable ocean energy resources in the Gulf of Maine. \$5 billion leaves the state every year in heating oil and gasoline costs; wind energy development in Maine will help keep those dollars in-state OPTIONAL BUILD YOU OWN OFFSHORE WIND PLATFORM https://extension.umaine.edu/4h/stem-toolkits/offshore-wind/#activity-2-platform-building DR. HABIB DAGHER TED TALK https://www.youtube.com/watch?v=agS-lMsiV-g
+Harnessing just 3% of the Gulf of Maine's offshore wind resource would be enough to fully electrify heating and transportation in Maine.
+In 2008, Governor Baldacci established the Maine Ocean Energy Task Force to recommend a strategy for developing renewable ocean energy resources in the Gulf of Maine. \$5 billion leaves the state every year in heating oil and gasoline costs; wind energy development in Maine will help keep those dollars in-state OPTIONAL BUILD YOU OWN OFFSHORE WIND PLATFORM extension.umaine.edu/4h/stem-toolkits/offshore-wind/#activity-2-platform-building youtube.com/watch?v=agS-lMsiV-g